sansrien/tinder-random-person/README.md

 # tinder-random-person
-Tinder-inspired random person generator using React JS
+Tinder-inspired random person generator using React JS and <a href="https://randomuser.me/api"> random person API </a>